 Car accidents cause more spinal cord injuries each year in the United States than any other type of injury.
 The National Spinal Cord Injury Statistical Center (NSCISC) reports that around 39 percent of all spinal cord injuries happen in car accidents.
 The most frequent car accident that results in spinal cord injuries is a rollover accident.
 Drivers between the ages of 16 and 30 represent the largest age group that suffer from spinal injuries in car accidents.

 Only 0.6% of victims of spinal cord injuries that happen in car accidents are able to return to normal life.
 Nearly half of the injuries result in incomplete spinal injuries to all of the lower body.
 Another twenty percent of victims suffer incomplete paralysis.

 Many law offices are not well-staffed to handle these types of cases.
-The Law Offices of Joel J. Kofsky has decades of experience winning cases involving spinal cord injuries.
+Philly Injury Law has decades of experience winning cases involving spinal cord injuries.
 These cases can take years to resolve and frequently involve large amounts of money.
 We make sure that you get the medical help you need and the financial protections you deserve for your not-at-fault accident.

 Slip, Trip, and Fall Back Injuries

 Spinal cord injuries are commonly suffered when victims slip, trip, or fall.
 Injuries to the back, neck, and pelvis caused by falls can leave victims in long-term pain, with a loss of mobility, or even paralized.
 Falls from more than one floor frequently result in spinal cord injuries, but even falls on the same floor can cause severe injuries.
 Twenty percent of falls that result in spinal cord injuries are from one level.